Posted by: Northwest Eye in General on June 20, 2025

 Northwest Eye: Recognizing Early Cataract Symptoms for Timely Intervention

-can make tasks like reading or driving challenging.
+These issues can make tasks like reading or driving challenging.
 By recognizing these signs, you can seek help sooner, which may improve your quality of life.

 Blurred Vision: A Primary Indicator of Cataracts

 We understand that this can be concerning.
-Studies indicate that approximately 65.2 million people worldwide are affected by lens opacities, with over 80% experiencing moderate to severe sight impairment.
-By the age of 80, around 70% of Americans will encounter lens opacities, highlighting the condition’s prevalence among older adults.
+Studies indicate that approximately 65.2 million people worldwide are affected by cataracts, and early diagnosis can lead to effective treatment options, with over 80% experiencing moderate to severe sight impairment.
+By the age of 80, around 70% of Americans will encounter cataracts, highlighting the condition’s prevalence among older adults.

 Sensitivity to Light: Navigating Discomfort from Cataracts

 Heightened sensitivity to light is a common concern for many individuals dealing with cataracts symptoms.
 We understand that this condition can lead to discomfort in bright environments, making everyday activities challenging.
 Patients often share that bright lights feel harsh and glaring, especially when driving at night, which can significantly impact their quality of life.
-This heightened sensitivity may lead you to squint more often or even avoid well-lit spaces altogether.
+This may lead you to squint more often or even avoid well-lit spaces altogether.

 To help alleviate these effects, consider:

-• Wearing sunglasses that block 100% of UVA and UVB rays
+- Wearing sunglasses that block 100% of UVA and UVB rays

-• Using hats with brims when you are outdoors
+- Using hats with brims when you are outdoors

 For those contemplating cataract surgery, the innovative Light Adjustable Lens (LAL) package at Northwest Eye offers a personalized solution that can help manage light sensitivity after surgery.
 The LAL allows for adjustments to be made post-surgery, enhancing your vision for various lighting conditions and correcting both nearsightedness and farsightedness.